rkotze/vagrant-wombo-combo/readme.md

 1. Open terminal wher the `Vagrantfile` is and run `vagrant up` to setup your new vm.
 1. When finished installing: run `vagrant ssh` to login to your machine
 1. Navigate to `cd /vagrant` this will give you access to your project folders and files.
-1. Then this virtual world is your oyster
+1. This virtual world is now your oyster

 Update the vagrant forwarding ports.